Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Preliminaries

-Thus, assuming that we can efficiently construct the sets $X_U$, \Cref{al:generic-tree-decomposition-constraints} outputs a valid description of $\mc X$.
-The description consists of one variable $\lambda_{U, \tilde x}$ for every $\tilde x \in U \in \mc J$, which appears in $O(W)$ constraints, where $W$ is the maximum degree of any tree decomposition node plus the treewidth.
-Therefore, the program has size\footnote{Throughout this paper, {\em size} of a linear program refers to the number of nonzero entries in its constraint matrix.} $O(W \sum_{U \in \mc J} \abs{X_U})$.
+} The constraint system has size\footnote{Throughout this paper, {\em size} of a program refers to the number of nonzero entries in its constraint matrix.} $O((W+D) \sum_{U \in \mc J} \abs{X_U})$, where $W$ is the treewidth of $\mc J$ and $D$ is the maximum degree of any bag in $J$. \end{proposition} \Cref{le:jtt-csp} establishes a method of parameterizing convex combinations $\vec x$ over a set $X \subseteq \{0,1\}^n$.
+First, write down a tree decomposition of the constraint system defining $X$.
+Then, for each bag $U$ in the tree decomposition, parameterize a {\em local distribution} over the set of locally feasible solutions $X_U$, and insist that, for adjacent bags $U, V$ in $\mc J$, the distributions $\vec\lambda^U$ and $\vec\lambda^V$ agree on the marginal on $U \cap V$.
+Thus, given an arbitrary set $\mc X$ of the given form, to construct a small constraint system that defines $\mc X$, it suffices to construct a tree decomposition of its constraint graph.

-In most use cases of tree decompositions, the next step is to bound the treewidth, and then using the trivial bound $\abs{X_U} \le 2^{\abs{U}}$ to derive the size of the description.
-In our domain, it will turn out that $\abs{U}$ can be too large to be useful; hence, we will instead {\em directly} bound $\abs{X_U}$.
+In most use cases of tree decompositions, the next step is to bound the treewidth, and then use the bound $\abs{X_U} \le 2^{W+1}$ to derive the size of the constraint system \eqref{eq:generic-tree-decomposition-constraints}.
+In our domain, it will turn out that $W$ can be too large to be useful; hence, we will instead {\em directly} bound $\abs{X_U}$.